Digital-Validation-Laboratory/pyvale/dev/lfdev/notes_pyvale_dev.md

     - Higher order mesh node numbering conversion from Exodus to VTK! https://github.com/Applied-Materials-Technology/pycoatl/blob/main/src/pycoatl/spatialdata/importsimdata.py
     - Spatial averaging with rectangle or quadrature makes assumptions about sensor orientation - looks like it assumes XY orientations only.
 Check this.
-    - Revert to python3.11 for compatibility with blender python

 - TODO PRIORITY:
     - Create option to specify single rotation for all point sensors - links to camerabasic
-        - Build Rory's cimple DIC strain filter on top of the basic camera
+        - Build Rory's simple DIC strain filter on top of the basic camera
     - Visualisation tools for perturbed field errors:
         - Angle
     - Visualisation tools for animating sensor traces